Productivity¶

 Freq: D, Name: Close, Length: 2817, dtype: float64

 - This now works!
-Just make sure that all arrays share the same timeframe and timezone.
+Make sure all arrays share the same timeframe and timezone.

 Numba datetime¶

-- There is no support for datetime indexes (and any other Pandas objects) in Numba.
+- Numba does not support datetime indexes (or any other Pandas objects).
 There are also no built-in Numba functions for working with datetime.
-So, how to connect data to time? vectorbtpro closes this loophole by implementing a collection of functions to extract various information from each timestamp, such as the current time and day of the week to determine whether the bar happens during trading hours.
+So, how do you connect data to time?
+VBT addresses this gap by implementing a collection of functions to extract various information from each timestamp, such as the current time and day of the week, to determine whether the bar is during trading hours.

 Tutorial